Who helps, why it breaks, what to do first, or which provider owns the missing layer.

 Open the answer →Owns the question of why an answer engine cites a smaller US competitor instead of an international firm with deeper credentials at home.

-Open the answer →Owns the question of why US traffic does not convert and what a US buyer needs to see in the first viewport to keep reading.
+Open the answer →Owns the question of why US traffic does not convert and what a US buyer needs to see in the first viewport to keep evaluation.

-Open the answer →Owns the question of why a clean translation of a home-market site still fails on US conversion, and which surfaces need a rebuild instead of a translation.
+Open the answer →Owns the question of why a clean translation of a home-market site still fails on US conversion, and which pages and sales materials need a rebuild instead of a translation.

 Open the answer →Owns the question of how to localize a US-facing page without losing the European credentials that opened the conversation in the first place.